rodrigarc/scifer/README.md

 ## Installation

-Before the installation you should first install the following packages from Bioconductor:
+Before the installation, you should first install the following packages from Bioconductor:

 ```r
 # just copy and run the following to check for the needed packages and install them if needed